China Railways DF8: DF8

 The first generation DF8 is powered by the original 3310 kW 16V280ZJ engine, manufactured by Qishuyan Locomotive and Rolling Stock Works.
-141 locomotives are produced from 1989-1997.
+141 locomotives are produced from 1989 to 1997.
 The prototype engine DF8-0001&0002 features different hull design with the batch-produced engines.

 41 engines (0001-0041, including 2 prototype engines) assigned to South Wuchang Locomotive Depot, China Railway Wuhan Group, 100 engines assigned to Mudanjiang Locomotive Depot, China Railway Harbin Group.

 DF8B

 The second generation, DF8B, is powered by an updated 16V280ZJA engine with 3680 kW, whose production started in 1997.
 Qishuyan manufactured 0 series, while Ziyang Locomotive Works manufactured 5000 series.

 7000 series version

 In 2000, Qishuyan built a DF8B with radial bogies numbered DF8B-7001.
 As an experimental locomotive there was only one produced.
 Now it is owned by Liuzhou Locomotive Depot, Nanning Railway Bureau.

 9000 series version

 Qishuyan built a few DF8Bs originally for Qingzang Railway, however they were unsuccessful.
 They were numbered DF8B-9001 and 9002.
+In 2006, in order to cope with the situation that the NJ2 locomotives had not fully arrived when Qingzang Railway began to be fully operational, the Ministry of Railways still ordered 10 DF8Bs, numbered 9003~9012.
+In 2015, Qinghai Local Railway Construction Investment Co., Ltd. (青海地方铁路建设投资有限公司) separately ordered 5 units for the operation of Xitieshan-North Hulsan Lake Railway, numbered 9013~9017.